zalando/skipper/docs/reference/filters.md

 ## unverifiedAuditLog

-Filter `unverifiedAuditLog()` adds a Header, `X-Unverified-Audit`, to the request, the content of which, will also be wrote to the log file.
+Filter `unverifiedAuditLog()` adds a Header, `X-Unverified-Audit`, to the request, the content of which, will also be written to the log file.
 By default, the value of the audit header will be equal to the value of the `sub` key, from the Authorization token.
 This can be changed by providing a `string` input to the filter which matches another key from the token.